peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

     public static PeterO.ExtendedFloat FromDouble(
         double dbl);

 Creates a binary float from a 64-bit floating-point number.
-This method computes the exact value of the floating point number, not an approximation, as is often the case by converting the number to a string.
+This method computes the exact value of the floating point number, not an approximation, as is often the case by converting the floating point number to a string first.

 <b>Parameters:</b>